Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Coding discrete time geodesic flows on simplicial trees

 (2) The random process $(Z_n)_{n\in\ZZ}$ on $(\Sigma,\PP)$ is a Markov chain if and only if $\Ga$ is Markov-good.

 (3) The measure $\PP$ on the topological Markov shift $\Sigma$ satisfies the Gibbs property with Gibbs constant $\delta$ for the potential $F_{\rm symb}$. \eprop

-It follows from the above Assertion (2) and from Remark \ref{rem:notMarkovgood} that when $\XX$ has degrees at least $3$ and $\Ga$ is a noncocompact geometrically finite lattice of $\XX$, then $(Z_n)_{n\in\ZZ}$ is not a Markov chain.
+It follows from the above Assertion (2) and from Remark \ref{rem:notMarkovgood} that when $\XX$ has degrees at least $3$ and $\Ga$ is a noncocompact geometrically finite lattice of $\XX$ with abelian edge stabilisers (and more generally, this is not a necessary assumption), then $(Z_n)_{n\in\ZZ}$ is not a Markov chain.
 The fact that codings of discrete time geodesic flows on trees might not satisfy the Markov chain property had been noticed by Burger and Mozes around the time the paper \cite{BurMoz96} was published.\footnote{Personal communication.} When proving the variational principle in Section \ref{subsec:varprinc} and the exponential decay of correlations in Section \ref{subsec:mixingratesimpgraphs}, we will hence have to use tools that are not using the Markov chain property.